Bring the butterflies back.

 The UK has 59 different types of butterfly.
 But sadly populations have declined recently due to loss of their habitat, pollution and changing weather patterns.
 Some species require specialised habitats but not all.
 A key habitat for butterflies are peat bogs , and their preservation is key.
 We use a completely peat free soil with our kits , sustainably sourced from coconut husks.

 To see butterflies in your garden, you need to entice them with the right kind of plants.
 Butterflies can be encouraged to visit gardens by growing a range of suitable plants from March until frosty weather ends the butterfly season in October-November.
-We’ve included Marjoram in our herb corner & gin botanics kits that are one of the butterflies favourite plants.
-It produces small purple flowers from June to September.

 Here are some of our favourites you might see fluttering by your green wall: